American Cole Hocker pulls Olympic shocker in men's 1,500, leaving Kerr and Ingebrigtsen behind

 All eyes for this one were trained on Ingebrigtsen, the defending champion out of Norway who came in with a point to prove, and Kerr, the Scotsman who beat him last year at world championships.

-Ever since that win, Kerr and Ingebrigtsen poked at each other.
-Among the salvos that stuck was Kerr’s assertion that Ingebrigtsen only won races with pacesetters, the likes of which are not allowed at major races like this.
+Ever since, Kerr and Ingebrigtsen poked at each other.
+Among the salvos that stuck was Kerr’s assertion that Ingebrigtsen only wins races with pacesetters, which are not allowed at major events like the Olympics.

 Against that backdrop, Ingebrigtsen darted to the front quickly and ran there for the first 3 1/2 laps, while Kerr traded between second and third, getting ready for his typical windup and a potential slingshot past the Norwegian over the closing stretch, much the way he did last year.